vbarbarosh/workflows/refresh-retry/chaos/how-can-it-be-expressed-in-code.md

-## How it can be expressed in code
+## How can it be expressed in code?

 ```php
 refresh_retry([